-Planned to accept its first cohort of students in Fall/Winter 2023, the new boarding house will be the first of its kind for this grade level in Canada.
+Planned to accept its first cohort of students in early 2024, the new boarding house will be the first of its kind for this grade level in Canada.

 Fundraising will continue for Samuel House throughout its construction.
 We will invite all members of our community to participate and recognize the Samuel legacy.
 Donors will be recognized on a donor wall in the foyer.

 space to develop our